The 2025 CLRM Agenda

 3:45 PM – Sessions Conclude for the Day

-4:15 PM – Off-Site Activities and Dinner
+4:30 PM – Buses Depart for Off-Site Activities and Dinner

 Wednesday, April 9, 2025